ElectricShakuhachi/ElectricShakuhachi/README.md

 - 👋 Hi, I’m @ElectricShakuhachi

-Working on my general IT-skills at University of Helsinki and searching for various other opportunities to expand my skillset.
+  Trainee at Nokia Solutions and Networks, defining and supporting on the usage of their CI infrastructure for SoC engineers.

-  Previously worked as Japanese-Finnish interpreter - still accepting some gigs on that front.
+Studying CS at University of Helsinki and working on Unix and Algorithm skills at Hive Helsinki.